zerkerX/SteamScripts/Readme.md

 # Steam Image Scripts

-Somewhat outdated scripts that attempt to download images from Steam using your profile information.
-Unfortunately, Steam profile privacy makes this somewhat impractical.
+Scripts that attempt to download images from Steam using your profile information.
+There is some vestigal code to download them, but for security reasons you'll need to downlad your "games" page (all games view) by hand and provide that path to the scripts.

-Maybe I can update these later to work with a manually downloaded page?

 Overall dependencies to install these tools: